-These lesson plans are available for your classroom use or can be used in conjunction with a field trip to The Mütter Museum of The College of Physicians of Philadelphia.
-Book your tour and lesson today.
+These lesson plans are available for virtual use or in conjunction with a field trip to The Mütter Museum of The College of Physicians of Philadelphia.

 Our lesson plans are designed to fulfill National Health Education and Pennsylvania Education Standards.
 Please note that your local educational standards may vary.